samply/unified-discovery-interface-pilot/README.md

-# Lens2 Beacon UI
+# Unified Discovery Interface pilot

-This fork of the Lens2 project provides Beacon search functionality
+This fork of the Lens2 project provides functionality that allows search both in the Directory and in the BBMRI Locator.

----
+It also gives the user the possibility to enter search terms in free text, rather than needing to come to terms with the complexity of the GUI.
+The typed text is passed to a locally-running AI (Mistral) which turns it into suitably formatted JSON, which is then used to select the appropriate search terms.

 ## Implementation Guide